 Support: OS migration on Windows 11/10/8/7/XP/Vista and Windows servers, significant to small or small to big HDD/SSD.

-To move Windows 10 to another new hard drive or SSD, follow through the subsequent two phases.
-You'll successfully transfer everything from the C drive to another disk without losing data.
-Also, Windows and program reinstallations are not needed.
+EaseUS Partition Master Professional can successfully transfer Windows and all the files from the C drive to another new disk without losing data.
+Also, Windows and program reinstallations are not needed during this operation.

 #Phase 1.
 Move Windows to a New Hard Drive (HDD/SSD)

-Note: The operation of migrating OS to SSD or HDD will delete and remove existing partitions and data on your target disk when there is not enough unallocated space on the target disk.
+Note: The operation of migrating the Operating System to SSD or HDD will delete and remove existing partitions and data on your target disk when there is not enough unallocated space on the target disk.
 If you saved important data there, back up them to an external hard drive in advance.

 select migrate os